ThereforeGames/unprompted/docs/MANUAL.md

 Supports the `id` kwarg.
 You can assign `_else_id` as a kwarg of the conditional block to associate it with a particular `[else]` block.
 Match the `id` to the `_else_id`.
 This means the two blocks don't have to appear next to each other.

+Supports the `debug` parg which will print some diagnostic information to the console.

 ```
 [if my_var=0]Print something[/if][else]It turns out my_var did not equal 0.[/else]
 ```